The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

   * Harpe has a 1.3s cast time and a small damage delay time.
 You can start casting Harpe at 2s and have it go off around the time a fight starts.
 The remaining 1.1-.1.2 seconds will cover the fact that you have to run (or Ingress) to the boss in order to start meleeing.
 It is essentially free damage that should never be overlooked.
 * Why would I use this opener?
 There are actually three main reasons you would consider using this opener:

   * For Better Gluttony alignment.
 Because it uses Gluttony so early, it could net you an extra or more favorable use.
-Endwalker's first two Extreme trials both see unique cases of this.
-The first trial allowing you to secure an Extra Harvest Moon in the first or the second EX who jumps at around the time Gluttony comes off CD.
+Endwalker's first two Extreme trials both see unique cases of this, with the first trial allowing you to secure an Extra Harvest Moon and the second Extreme that has the boss jump at around the time Gluttony comes off CD.
   * Prevent Plentiful Harvest from clipping.
-This is your best option to ensure that you can Plentiful Harvest with no clip at higher skillspeed or ping.
+This is your best option to ensure that you can Plentiful Harvest with no clip at higher skill speed or ping.
-  * * When using this opener you have a few options for the two minute burst window.
-If you still need to maintain Gluttony on cooldown you can do a Shroud > Gluttony > Shroud burst window which is detailed below in the Gluttony Split section below.
+  * * When using this opener, you have a few options for the two minute burst window.
+If you still need to maintain Gluttony on cooldown you can do a Shroud > Gluttony > Shroud burst window which is detailed below in the Gluttony Split section.
-    * You can also enter into a Double or Triple Enshroud window, this will push back Gluttony to the later time slot but this may be useful if later on in a fight if the aim was to get Gluttony earlier in a phase.
+    * You can also enter into a Double or Triple Enshroud window, which will push back Gluttony to the later time slot, but this may be useful later on in a fight if the aim was to get Gluttony earlier in a phase.
 You enter this burst sequence at any two minute marker of the fight.

 - - -